cloudControl/documentation/Guides/PHP/CakePHP 2.2.1.md

 As each environment will, likely, have different configuration settings, we also need to be able to differentiate between them.
 CakePHP does do this out of the box, but it's done by using different bootstrap files, such as **index.php**, **index-test.php** and so on.

-On exoscale, an app should programmatically know where it is and set the appropriate configuration options.
+On CloudKilat, an app should programmatically know where it is and set the appropriate configuration options.
 That way, your code will run in every environment.
 So we're going to be making additions to the code so this happens auto-magically.

 ##3.
 Put the Code under Git Control